 ID No. Date of Death Name Description Inscription Condition 199 15 September 2014 David Edward Lawrence Die on base grey granite marker, with a granite pedestal and plinth.
 The headstone has a square topped scotia shoulder styled arch.
-Flower holders are on either side of the pedestal.
+Flower holders ar on either side of the pedestal.
 The headstone lies in front of the pedestal/plinth.
 The grave site has no border or fencing.
 A circular photo of the deceased on a motorbike is at the top centre of the headstone.
-"In Loving Memory Of David Edward Lawrence Much loved husband, father, brother and poppy.
-17.5.1947 - 15.9.2014 Forever Riding on" The grave site is in good condition, with no cracking or damage evident on the headstone.
+David Edward Lawrence The grave site is in good condition, with no cracking or damage evident on the headstone.
 The pedestal has minor damage at the original anchor site, caused during the removal of the headstone.
-Direct of Assembly Control of Con DAVID ECONATO LA MARIANA ADDRESSA AND ADDRESSA AND ADDRESSA ADDRES TOTAL CONTROL OF THE PROPERTY

 ID No. Date of Death Name Description Inscription Condition 200 27 March 1994 Casey David Lawrence Die on base grey granite marker, with granite pedestal and plinth.
 The headstone has a square topped scotia shoulder styled arch.
 The pedestal has a pink rose engraved, with green leaves, carved into the front.
 Flower holders are on either side of the pedestal.
 The headstone lies in front of the original anchor point.
 The grave site has no border or fencing.
 "In Loving Memory of A much loved son and brother Casey David Lawrence Died as a result of a car accident 27.3.1994 Aged 20 years 'he ain't heavy, he's my brother' Casey Bradley".
 The grave site is in good condition, with no cracking or damage evident on the headstone.
 The pedestal has minor damage at the original anchor site, caused during the removal of the headstone.
 The plinth has minor corner damage.
-ATRICLE OF STORY WILLIAM STORY FRADLEY
+A REAL PROVIDE A REAL PROVIDA REAL PROVIDE A REAL PROVIDE A REAL PROVIDE A REAL P

-ID Date e of Death Name Description Inscription Condition 207 18 J June 1986 Agnes Grijzen A slant stone marker with attached pedestal, with a pink/red granite plaque.
+ID No. Date of Death Name Description Inscription Condition 207 18 June 1986 Agnes Grijzen A slant stone marker with attached pedestal, with a pink/red granite plaque.
 The headstone lays in front of sandstone plinth.
 The gravesite has no border or fencing.
 "EDSTEIN TAREE" is engraved on a small metal plaque on the front of the pedestal.
 "In Gods care Agnes Grijzen 14.11.1902 - 18.6.1986" The headstone is in good condition, with no cracking or damage evident.
 The plinth has scratching marks across its front edge.
 The anchor point is smooth with no evident damage occurring during removal.
 Lichen is growing across the sandstone features of the grave.

 ID No. Date of Death Name Description Inscription Condition 025 1 March 1909 14 August 1933 Donald McLeod Elizabeth McLeod A dark slant marker upon a pedestal and plinth.
 Material is possibly a black granite.
 No ornate carving.
 The headstone is a double devotion.
 The headstone is lying on the ground, at a small distance from its plinth.
 Lettering is hand carved.
 "Donald McLeod died 1 st March 1909 'hear the voice that bids me come'" "Elizabeth McLeod died 14 th August 1933 ' the lords may shepherd'" The grave marker is in good condition, however lichen growth has covered the top portion of the headstone making it difficult to read any underlying inscriptions.
 Some minor damage to the pedestal and plinth.
-ADD CLUMES BUT TO BE SERVED BY THE CONTROL OF THE C